andlrc/rpgle.vim/README.md

     from a
     order by 1 desc;

+See `:help rpgle-indent`

 ### Syntax

-Enable by running adding `filetype syntax on` to your `~/.vimrc`.

-There is partial support for context aware syntax highlighting, and mistyped keywords will be *not* be highlighted.
-The same will happen for keywords outside it's proper context, such as `elseif` and `else` with no preceding `if`.
+Keywords, procedures and built-in functions will all be highlighted.

+See `:help rpgle-syntax`

 ### Syntax Folds

-Enable by running adding `set foldmethod=syntax` to your `~/.vimrc`.

-The following folds is supported:
+The following folds are supported:

     - if       -> endif
     - dow      -> enddo